 The History of the Muslim World: The Abbasid Caliphate

 The dynasty boasts a host of illustrious rulers.
-Here we see the ingenious organizer of the state and finances Al-Mansur (754—775), the magnanimous spendthrift Al-Mahdi, the father of Harun al-Rashid (775—785) and Harun al-Rashid himself, the renowned patron of poets and men of letters (786—809), as well as the friend of all scholars and philosophers Al-Mamun (813—833), and his heirs Al-Mutasim (833—842) and Al-Wasiq (842—847).
+Here we see the ingenious organizer of the state and finances Al-Mansur (754—775).
+The magnanimous spendthrift Al-Mahdi.
+Father of Harun al-Rashid (775—785).
+Then Harun al-Rashid himself, the renowned patron of poets and men of letters (786—809).
+As well as the friend of all scholars and philosophers Al-Mamun (813—833), and his heirs Al-Mutasim (833—842) and Al-Wasiq (842—847).

-The House of Wisdom was a place where ideas could freely circulate, a kind of “medieval Internet”, which contributed greatly to the scientific achievements of the time.
+The House of Wisdom was a place where ideas could freely circulate kind of “medieval Internet”.
+This contributed greatly to the scientific achievements of the time.
 Abbasid scholars achieved tremendous results for the benefit of all humanity.
 That was how Ibn Sina produced his Canon of Medicine, Ibn al-Haytham invented the first camera and al-Khwarizmi invented algebra.
-The knowledge they created permeated all parts of the world.
+Moreover, the knowledge they created permeated all parts of the world.

 However, the Golden Age of culture was bad for politics.
-In the middle of the 9th century the separatist tendencies of the Persian Shiites became so strong that Iran, in the absence of any opposition from the central government in Baghdad, fell away from the Caliphate and formed its own dynasties of the Sassanids and the Gaznevis.
+In the middle of the 9th century, the separatist tendencies of the Persian Shiites became so strong that Iran.
+In the absence of any opposition from the central government in Baghdad, fell away from the Caliphate and formed its own dynasties of the Sassanids and the Gaznevis.

-In the 10th century the power of the Caliphs diminished so greatly that they remained nothing more than the rulers of a small Bagdad region.
+In the 10th century the power of the Caliphs diminished greatly.
+They remained nothing more than the rulers of a small Bagdad region.
 In 945 the Abbasids were deposed by the Shiite dynasty of the Buyids.
-In the 100 years of their rule the political landscape of the Central and Middle Asia changed dramatically.
+The 100 years of their rule the political landscape of the Central and Middle Asia changed dramatically.
 Under the Seljuks, who replaced the Buyids, the Abbasids remained nominal rulers until they regained their independence in 1125.
-In the next hundred something years of their rule they had to face a mighty enemy, Khwarazm, and its powerful ruler, the Khwarazm Shah.
-In a move to end the supremacy of Khwarazm, Caliph An-Nasir (1180-1225) sent an embassy to Genghis Khan suggesting that the latter should defeat Khwarazm.
-Little did An-Nasir suspect what catastrophe of the whole Muslim world he was thus courting.
-The Mongols did indeed defeat Khwarazm Shah but it would be silly to expect them to stop at that.
-In 1258 the hordes of Hulagu Khan captured and destroyed Baghdad, thus destroying both the Abbasid dynasty, the Golden Age and the Muslim culture.
-This was a blow from which the Muslim world would not recover from for many centuries to come.